Are you in the midst of going through a divorce or have recently finalized a divorce? Trying to find your best life after divorce?

 In addition, your housing and other expenses may have changed.
 Creating your first budget after divorce might seem daunting, but you can do it.

-Write down all of your expenses and compare it with your income.
+Write down all of your expenses and compare them with your income.
 Then trim your budget where needed, ensuring you’ve got more money coming in than going out each month.

 Related: How To Make Your First Budget